Functional testing with Python

 make check-functional-x86_64

-To run a single test file without the meson test runner, you can also execute the file directly by specifying two environment variables first, the PYTHONPATH that has to include the python folder and the tests/functional folder of the source tree, and QEMU_TEST_QEMU_BINARY that has to point to the QEMU binary that should be used for the test, for example:
+To run a single test file without the meson test runner, you can also execute the file directly by specifying two environment variables first, the PYTHONPATH that has to include the python folder and the tests/functional folder of the source tree, and QEMU_TEST_QEMU_BINARY that has to point to the QEMU binary that should be used for the test.
+The current working directory should be your build folder.
+For example:

 $ export PYTHONPATH=../python:../tests/functional